jcai1/WowCoding/README.md

 # WowCoding

-Lua scripts for World of Warcraft
+Lua scripts for World of Warcraft.

+For WeakAuras, go to the `weakauras` folder.